effector/effector/beta/src/content/docs/en/guides/server-side-rendering.md

 When you have an isomorphic SSR application, most of the frontend code is **shared with server** and used to generate the response html.

-You can also think of it as a an approach, where your app starts at the server - and then gets transfered over the network to the client browser, where it **continues** the work.
+You can also think of it as a an approach, where your app starts at the server - and then gets transfered over the network to the client browser, where it **continues** the work it started doing at the server.

 That's where the name comes from - despite the fact, that the code is bundled for and run in different enviroments, its output remains (mostly) the same, if given the same input.

 There are a lot of different frameworks, which are built upon this approach - e.g. `Next.js`, `Remix.run`, `Razzle.js`, `Nuxt.js`, `Astro`, etc

-:::tip
+:::tip{title="Next.js"}
 `Next.js` does SSR/SSG in the special way, which requires a bit of custom handling on the `effector` side.

 This is done via dedicated [`@effector/next`](https://github.com/effector/next) package - use it, if you want to use `effector` with `Next.js`.